-"Professional Leave" is leave granted for the purpose of enabling an employee to participate in professional activities (e.g., workshops or serving on professional committees) which can serve to improve the school district's instructional program or enhances the employee's ability to perform his duties.
+"Professional Leave" is paid leave granted for the purpose of enabling an employee to participate in professional activities (e.g., teacher workshops or serving on professional committees) which improve the instructional program or the employee's ability to perform his duties.
 Professional leave will also be granted when a school district employee is subpoenaed for a matter arising out of the employee's employment with the school district.
 Any employee seeking professional leave must make a written request to his immediate supervisor, setting forth the information necessary for the supervisor to make an informed decision.
-The supervisor's decision is subject to review and overruling by the superintendent.
+The supervisor's decision is subject to review and overruling by the Superintendent.
 Budgeting concerns and the potential benefit for the district's students will be taken into consideration in reviewing a request for professional leave.